 Sentencing is handled by the judge, subject to the range set by the legislature in the statute you’re charged with violating.
 If you plead guilty or you are found guilty at a trial, your sentence could include jail or prison time, fines, community service, or probation.
-The experienced and qualified Columbia Criminal Defense Attorneys at the Strom Law Firm are excellent at presenting mitigating evidence at your sentencing to assist the judge in making the right sentencing decision.
+The experienced and qualified legal team excellent at presenting mitigating evidence at your sentencing to assist the judge in making the right sentencing decision.

 In Which Court Will my Case be Handled?

 Types Of Courts in South Carolina: